 The following documents can be printed and emailed for a production order and its production runs:

 - Production Order Traveler (a document that communicates the routing steps and schedule for the order)

 - Production Run pick list for consumed components

 - Production Run receiving note (Finished product output document)

 DEAR allows customisation of all documents.
 Please see Managing Document & Email Templates for more information.

-Production Orders list is accessed from Production → Production Orders.
-The Production Orders list screen allows you to create new orders, consolidate orders, plan and release orders directly.
+The production orders list is accessed from Production → Production Orders.
+The list screen allows you to create new orders, consolidate orders, plan and release orders directly.
 See Production Orders List for more information.